 Finally, if your school is selected as the top 15 in your region, the project will be exhibited at the regional event nearest your school, where they will receive an award.
 From there they may even be selected to go to the national finals in Dublin Castle!

-Taking part is easy: Once you register, you will receive a teachers’ pack and free pupils’ magazines by mail.
-You can also access lesson plans linked to this year’s theme ‘For People and Planet’ on the teachers’ page of this website.
+Taking part is easy: Once you register, you will receive a teacher’s pack and free pupils’ magazines by mail.
+You can also access lesson plans linked to this year’s theme ‘Transforming Our World’ on the teacher’s page of this website.
 Most teachers explore the issues through using at least some of the activities and information in the pupils’ magazine and in the lesson plans.
 You can then discuss with your pupils what topic or topics to focus on, and how to present their knowledge and ideas as a project.
-Pupils can work on their projects in pairs, in small groups, as a whole class or as a school, although generally the whole class or school entries have greater scope and have more impact.
+Pupils can work on their project in pairs, in small groups, as a whole class or as a school.
 It is important for you and your pupils to decide:

 • The format in which to present their work